PajoHack/battleship/README.md

 - The ASCII art used for the title of the game was taken from [ascii.co.uk](https://ascii.co.uk/art/battleship).
 - Code Institute for allowing me use of their deployment terminal.
+- Wikipedia for information about the battleship game.